-- 14 The key objectives of AusBr's remuneration arrangements are as follows: - 14.1 To allow AusBr to attract, motivate and retain quality personnel by having in place remuneration arrangements that are simple, transparent, flexible and competitive. - 14.2 To encourage behaviour that aligns with the business plan, strategic objectives and the risk management framework of AusBr. - 14.3 To align remuneration with stakeholder interests to promote the effective management of financial and non-financial risks, sustainable performance and the long-term soundness of AusBr, whilst recognising superior performance. - Applying the framework, performance-based components of remuneration are judged in the context of the effective management of financial and non-financial risks, policyholder protection and behaviour that supports the prevention and mitigation of conduct risk, as well as sustainable performance and the long-term soundness of AusBr. - The arrangements described in the Remuneration Policy are designed to encourage and provide incentives for employees to act responsibly and with integrity, in a manner consistent with the risk management framework of AusBr.
+- The key objectives of HLR Aus's remuneration arrangements are as follows: - To allow the Company to attract, motivate and retain quality personnel by having in place remuneration arrangements that are simple, transparent, flexible and competitive. - 14.2 To encourage behaviour that aligns with the business plan, strategic objectives and the risk management framework of the Company. - 14.3 To align remuneration with stakeholder interests to promote the effective management of financial and non-financial risks, sustainable performance and the long-term soundness of the Company, whilst recognising superior performance. - Applying the framework, performance-based components of remuneration are judged in the context of the effective management of financial and non-financial risks, policyholder protection and behaviour that supports the prevention and mitigation of conduct risk, as well as sustainable performance and the long-term soundness of HLR Aus. - The arrangements described in the Remuneration Policy are designed to encourage and provide incentives for employees to act responsibly and with integrity, in a manner consistent with the risk management framework of HLR Aus.